fgaston/front-end-boilerplate/README.md

 Third party tools and libraries used:
 -
 - jQuery
-- Bootstrap Theme: "Scale" by flatfull
+- Bootstrap Theme: "Paper" by Bootswatch
 - Grunt (watch, concat and uglify)
 - Browserify (caching-coffeeify, hbsfy and uglifify)
 - Underscore